ksbrooksjr/drag-resize/README.md

 # Introduction

 This is a zero dependency web component that provides a draggable and resizable div.
+This was mainly written as a way for me to explore web components and familiarize myself with the process of publishing to NPM and commercial CDNs. **NOTE: this component was designed for desktop devices.**

 # Demo